-MKTG 5740 Marketing And Business Analytics: 3 semester hours
+MKTG 5740 Marketing and Business Analytics: 3 semester hours

-Prerequisites: MKTG 5700 and LOG OM 5300.
+Prerequisites: MKTG 5700 and SCMA 5300.
 A broad approach to marketing research as a model for acquiring, retrieving, and analyzing decision-making information.
 Includes market measurement, evaluation of sales and cost effectiveness, sales forecasting and primary marketing research studies aimed at solving specific problems.
 Emphasis is placed also on building a theoretical and analytical framework to provide flexibility in the design of marketing experiments and in judging recent research innovations.

-MKTG 5761 Business To Business Marketing: 3 semester hours
+MKTG 5761 Business to Business Marketing: 3 semester hours

-The course provids graduate students with an understanding of the role of business to business marketing as it pertains to business, government, and institutional customers.
+The course provides graduate students with an understanding of the role of business to business marketing as it pertains to business, government, and institutional customers.
 The course places a heavy emphasis on buyer-seller interaction embodying business to business marketing.
 In addition to discussing the standard theories and covering the subject domain of business marketing, the course focuses on the finer aspects of business to business marketing negotiations using exercises and readings.
 Student groups enact complex industrial buyer-seller negotiations striving to achieve their respective organizational goals.

 MKTG 5770 Supply Chain Management Strategy: 3 semester hours